dhuvik/tcr_translate/README.md

 ### How to use

 This repository contains the raw data, results, and code for training and evaluating our flagship TCRT5 (finetuned) model.
+Typcial installation can be done using pip.
+Installation should take only a few minutes.
 If you would like to use our model directly, we make our model available on HuggingFace's model hub.
 You can find the models here:

  * [TCRT5 (finetuned)](https://huggingface.co/dkarthikeyan1/tcrt5_ft_tcrdb)
  * [TCRT5 (pre-trained)](https://huggingface.co/dkarthikeyan1/tcrt5_pre_tcrdb)